lolautruche/EzCoreExtraBundle/Resources/doc/themes.md

 This features allows you to provide themes to your eZ application, with automatic fallback system.
 It is very similar to [legacy design fallback system](https://doc.ez.no/eZ-Publish/Technical-manual/5.x/Concepts-and-basics/Designs/Design-combinations).

-> Themes are only available for templates, not for assets.

 When you call a given template, the system will look for it in the first configured theme.
 If it cannot be found, the system will fallback to all other configured themes for your current SiteAccess.